-PTSD stands for Post-Traumatic Stress Disorder, and is a psychiatric disorder that can occur in persons who have experienced or witnessed a traumatic event such as a natural disaster, serious accident, terrorist act, war/combat, rape, violent personal assault, or experienced ongoing forms of abuse like emotional abuse, spiritual abuse, bullying from peers or family, or neglect from caregivers.
-Persons with PTSD continue to have intense, disturbing thoughts and feelings related to the traumatic event that lasts long after its occurrence.
+PTSD stands for Post-Traumatic Stress Disorder, and it occurs in persons who have experienced or witnessed a traumatic event such as a natural disaster, serious accident, terrorist act, war/combat, rape, personal assault, or experienced ongoing forms of abuse like emotional abuse, spiritual abuse, bullying from peers or family, or neglect from caregivers.
+Folks with PTSD continue to have intense, disturbing thoughts and feelings related to the traumatic event that lasts long after its occurrence.
 They may relive their event though flashbacks or nightmares and may feel sadness, fear, or anger and may feel detached or estranged from other people.
-A person with PTSD may avoid situations or people that remind them of the traumatic event and may have strong negative reactions to something ordinary such as a loud noise or an accidental touch.
+Often they avoid situations or people that remind them of the traumatic event and may have strong negative reactions to something ordinary such as a loud noise or an accidental touch.

 WHAT DOES TRAUMA DO TO US?

 Whether it is the result of an acute form of PTSD (something recent like a car accident or sexual assault) or a chronic form of PTSD like complex trauma (including a past history of ongoing child abuse or bullying or neglect or something else that’s life-threatening for your nervous system), unprocessed trauma lingers in the nervous system, creating bad press about yourself.
 Traumatic memories carry past pain: those memories hold the emotions, body sensations, and beliefs that were experienced at the time of the trauma.
 This means the trauma is re-experienced when the old pain is triggered by internal or external events.